mongodb/docs/source/high_availability.rst

   Traceback (most recent call last): pymongo.errors.AutoReconnect: ...

-We get an :class:`~pymongo.errors.AutoReconnect` exception.
+We get an :py:class`~pymongo.errors.AutoReconnect` exception.
 This means that the driver was not able to connect to the old primary (which makes sense, as we killed the server), but that it will attempt to automatically reconnect on subsequent operations.
 When this exception